 You might even look at the local newspaper to see if there are any contests, sweepstakes, or competitions to win a full or partial scholarship.

-There are several websites and mobile apps to match you with the best scholarship.
-Try some of these select few to search and apply for scholarships:
+There are many helpful scholarship search engines.
+Try some of these sites to search and apply for scholarships:

 - Scholarships.com is one of the biggest scholarship databases on the Internet.
-Along with accompanying app to search for tuition funding, the site is one of the original student scholarship resources, listing more than 3.7 million local, state, and national scholarships that can match you with a special algorithm.
+Along with an accompanying app to search for tuition funding, the site is one of the original student scholarship resources, listing more than 3.7 million local, state, and national scholarships.

-- Fastweb is another popular scholarship website with a database purporting 1.5 scholarships and $3.4 billion in funding.
+- Fastweb is another popular scholarship website with a database purporting 1.5 million scholarships.
 Once you set up a profile, you’ll also be able to apply, research colleges, and obtain helpful career advice.

-- The online portal for Peterson’s boasts more than 1.5 million different undergrad and grad scholarships, grants, and other awards programs, which you can easily search and apply for.
+- The online portal for Peterson’s boasts more than 1.5 million different undergraduate and graduate scholarships, grants, and other awards programs, which you can easily search and apply for.
 The site’s search page also features some highlighted scholarships that might interest certain applicants.

-- Scholly is the scholarship app that’s been generating a buzz and hooking up folks with over $50 million in awards.
+- Scholly is the scholarship app that’s been generating a buzz and hooking up folks with over $70 million in awards.
 When you search and apply for a scholarship, you can use the app or log into the desktop site to track deadlines and your application status.
 We like Scholly for its streamlined, quick platform and accurate scholarship matching capabilities.
+But it does come with a $2.99 monthly charge when you sign up.

 4. Your job

-Many companies are generous enough to help you pay off your student loans.
+Many companies help employees during repayment of their student loans.
 Other employers, including Starbucks and Chipotle, might be able to help connect you with tuition money if you’re headed for the prestigious halls of college.

 If you work a part-time job that employs many high school- or college-aged peers, check to see if they provide resources for obtaining scholarships.
 Or, check with your parents, a sibling, or another relative if their place of employment can be of aid.

-Now that you know how to find college scholarships, follow some of these tips to make the process even more seamless:
+Now that you know how to find college scholarships, consider the following tips to make the process even more seamless.

 Start applying for scholarships as soon as possible

 If you’re currently enrolled in college, there’s no need to wait to apply for next year’s financial aid if you’ve got some scholarships in mind.
-FastWeb recommends spending at least a half hour a day or a few hours a week on scholarship applications if you’re serious about saving on college costs.
+FastWeb recommends spending at least 30 minutes per day or a few hours a week on scholarship applications if you’re serious about saving on college costs.

 You can spend as much time as you like searching for scholarships, but how many should you be applying to?
 Like college applications, sending out a handful here or there isn’t doing you or your academic future justice.